zoejoliver/Northcoders-News/readme.md

 Northcoders News is an end-to-end project.
 The project is designed to have the functionality of reddit using a dataset seeded to a MongoDB and hosted on mLabs.

-It uses Node.js and Express to provide custom API routes to a React front-end.
+It uses Node.js and Express to provide custom API routes to a React front-end hosted [here](https://zjo-northcoders-news.herokuapp.com/).
 The back-end server is hosted on Heroku [here](https://northcoders-news-zjo.herokuapp.com/api/articles).

 ### Prerequisites